Growth Gaps for Quotients by Confined Subgroups: Negligible quotient growth for confined subgroups

 \subsection{Extension Lemma for confined subgroups}

-We fix a group $G$ which acts properly on a metric space $X$ with contracting elements.
-Define the elliptic radical \footnote{In literature, $E(G)$ is sometimes called finite radical.
-It is in certain sense a better terminology, as in the current setup, it is always a finite group and does not depend on the actions (assuming the existence of one such action).
-We keep here the terminology consistent with the one in \cite{CGYZ}, as the elliptic radical makes sense for the action on boundary.}
+We fix a group $G$ that acts properly on a metric space $X$ with contracting elements.
+Define the elliptic radical \footnote{In literature, $E(G)$ is sometimes called the finite radical.
+This terminology is perhaps more appropriate, as in the present setting it is always a finite group and does not depend on the actions (assuming the existence of one such action).
+We keep the terminology consistent with the one in \cite{CGYZ}, where the elliptic radical arises naturally from the action on boundary.}

-where the intersection is taken over all contracting elements $h\in G$. \begin{lem} $E(G)$ is the maximal finite normal subgroup in $G$.
+where the intersection is taken over all contracting elements $h\in G$, and $E(h)$ denotes the maximal elementary subgroup containing $h$. \begin{lem} $E(G)$ is the maximal finite normal subgroup in $G$.
 In particular, if $h$ is a contracting element, then

 \end{lem}